 If you’ve decided to protect your data and recover your applications, one of the first steps is making sure you can properly replicate your data to your recovery site.

 There are many options to choose from including continuous data replication and batched data replication.
-If you’re working with a third party vendor, your Recovery-as-a-Service (RaaS) or Disaster Recovery (DR) provider may have suggestions or provide a replication tool as part of their packaged solution.
+If you’re working with a third party vendor, your Disaster Recovery-as-a-Service (DRaaS) or Disaster Recovery (DR) provider may have suggestions or provide a replication tool as part of their packaged solution.
 If you’re running your own recovery solution you may need to make that decision on your own.
 Regardless of what replication technology you choose, here are some basic best practices to keep in mind when it comes to selecting replication technology for disaster recovery.